-- Connections- Building relationships are key. - Communication Being clear, transparent and timely. - Consistency- Staying constant in expectations, policies, and procedures. - •ID Policy- Checked every day in 1st hour.
+- We will build Connections with students, staff, parents, and the community. - We will Communicate effectively. - We will be Consistent in everyday practice. - We will embody our Cougar Pride Values. - ID Policy- Checked every day in 1st and 2nd hour.
 Needs to be produced when asked. - Dress Code- Please review the dress code policy.
-No Hats/Hoods at any time. - •No food or drinks- Only water is allowed in classrooms or the halls. - Phones- No phones, air pods, ear buds, headphones, etc. allowed from 7:20-2:20pm
+No Hats/Hoods from 7:20am-2:20pm. - No food or drinks- Only water is allowed in classrooms or the halls. - Phones- No phones, air pods, ear buds, headphones, etc. allowed during instruction time.